lightspin-tech/eks-creation-engine/docs/HOWTO.md

                         If using "SSM" for --ami use this argument to specify what architecture you want to use - defaults to amd64 --datadog {True,False}
-                        For CREATE Mode, this flag specifies if you want to install and configure Datadog APM on your Clusters - defaults to False --datadog_api_key DATADOG_API_KEY
+                        For CREATE and UPDATE Modes, this flag specifies if you want to install and configure Datadog APM on your Clusters - defaults to False --datadog_api_key DATADOG_API_KEY
                         Datadog API Key.
 This is used for setting up Datadog with Create and SetupDatadog Modes as well as Datadog integration for FalcoSidekick --addtl_auth_principals ADDTL_AUTH_PRINCIPALS [ADDTL_AUTH_PRINCIPALS ...]
-                        Additional IAM Principal ARNs to authorized as system:masters
+                        Additional IAM Role ARNs to authorized as system:masters --update_k8s_version {True,False}
+                        For UPDATE Mode, this flag specifies if you want to attempt to version bump K8s for your Nodes and Cluster
+                        - defaults to False
 ```

 ### Creating a Cluster with the minimum required arguements